-Alternatively, the column loads could be supported by piles founded in the gravels or on raft slabs.
+If the magnitude of the column loads is such that spread footings are impractical, then piles could be used to transfer the column loads to the underlying gravels.
 Suitable pile types for the site include continuous flight auger (CFA) piles and driven piles (e.g. timber, pre-cast concrete or steel piles).
 Steel screw piles may also be suitable for light loads (i.e. less than 500 kN).